anuragkumar/fake-job-posting-prediction/README.md

 We did train/test split + SMOTE sampling.
 No need to drop one level of dummies in this case.

-Insights:
-- Original number of fraudulent in data is 687
-- length of oversampled data is  26956
-- Number of real in oversampled data 13478
-- Number of fraudulent 13478
-- Proportion of real data in oversampled data is  0.5
-- Proportion of fraudulent data in oversampled data is  0.5

 #### Baseline Model
 Results with all default values.
 3 iterations:
-- unbalanced origianl data
+- Unbalanced original data
 - SMOTE
-- balanced class weighting.
+- Balanced class weighting.

 #### Before Parameter Tuning
 ##### Unbalanced Metrics